leaf544/New-Age/READ_ME_IMPORTANT.txt

 ** STEPS TO MAKE YOUR NEW-AGE UP AND RUNNING **

 - Adding 'eSpeak/command_line' into your PATH environment variable
-- Configuring our exercises.newage file
+- Configuring your ex.newage file